-The Aspen Grove Project is located in southern British Columbia, near the city of Merritt, and is 100%-owned by Kaizen through its wholly-owned subsidiary KZD Aspen Grove Holding Ltd. It comprises 29 claims totaling approximately 112 km2 which will remain valid through to 2027, and covers part of an extensive belt of porphyry copper-gold mineralization hosted by Early Triassic Nicola Group volcanic rocks and Late Triassic to Early Jurassic intrusions.
-Three of the claims (13.75km2) are subject to a 2% net smelter return royalty, 1% of which can be purchased at any time for \$3.0 million.
+The Aspen Grove Project is located in southern British Columbia, near the city of Merritt, and is 100%-owned by Kaizen through its wholly-owned subsidiary KZD Aspen Grove Holding Ltd. It comprises 29 claims totaling approximately 112 km2 which will remain valid through to 2027, and covers part of an extensive belt of porphyry copper-gold mineralization hosted by Late Triassic - Early Jurassic Nicola Group volcanics and coeval intrusions.
+Three of the claims (13.75 km2) are subject to a 2% net smelter return royalty, 1% of which can be purchased at any time for \$3.0 million.

 The project encompasses a number of historical copper prospects: Zig, Thalia, Boss, Par and Ketchan.
-Of these five target areas, only the Par and Ketchan areas have had preliminary drill testing.
+Of these five target areas, only the Par and Ketchan areas have had preliminary drill testing completed by Kaizen.
 A total of 2,537 metres in five holes was completed at Par and a further 21 holes totaling 10,032 metres have been completed at Ketchan.